Schedule of Activities

 Join us at the Marston Farm Recreation Area for a day of hands-on nature exploration and self-guided discovery!

-• Guided Walk: Birding with Steve Hale of Open World Explorers
+• Birding with Steve Hale of Open World Explorers

 Leader: Steve Hale, Open World Explorers | Capacity: 15